 Importing you pictures

-Next you select the “Review for Import” button.
+Finally press the “Review for Import” button.
 You are then presented with a window with the pictures you chose in the last step showing in thumbnail view at the top of the window.
 Clicking on each picture puts a blue tick in the bottom left hand corner to show you the ones you want to import.
 If you want them all, click on the “Import All” button at the top.
 But if you don’t wan them all, select the ones you really want to import, then click the “Import Selected” button.

 The Photos program then shows you a window with just the imported pictures to convince you it has done what you asked.